 The story is the same with the Galaxy S20 Fan Edition — better known as the S20 FE.
 This phone is the latest in Samsung's crusade to dominate every pricing tier with a well-rounded device that makes the appropriate sacrifices while maintaining the company's standards for quality and performance.
 In short, it's like any other phone in the S20 lineup, save for a plastic back and a flat display that bring it to a significantly lower price.

 That means trouble for other affordable flagship manufacturers like Google and OnePlus, but for the rest of us, it's great news.
-The S20 FE isn't just a great phone, it's the best Android phone that we recommend to just about anyone, thanks to its unbeatable value.
+The S20 FE isn't just a great phone, it's one of the best Android phones that we recommend to just about anyone, thanks to its unbeatable value.

-Bottom line: The Galaxy S20 FE offers nearly everything you'd find on the more expensive S20 variants, with high-end specs and impressive cameras.
+Bottom line: The Galaxy S20 FE offers nearly everything you'd find on Samsung's more expensive models, with high-end specs and impressive cameras.
 The screen is totally flat, which means fewer accidental touches, and the back of the phone is made of a sturdy plastic.

 - Flat 120Hz display is terrific

 - Promised three years of software updates